Roll of Thunder, Hear My Cry: Plot

 Mary organizes a boycott of the Wallaces' store because they are the cause of most of the trouble between the blacks and the whites, as well as possibly being members of the Ku Klux Klan.
-Later, David and his hired hand Mr. Morrison are attacked on the road, with David being shot, but survives.
+Later, David and his hired hand Mr. Morrison are attacked on the road, with David being shot, but surviving.
 Mr. Morrison brutally trashes the attackers, who turn out to be the Wallaces.
 As a result, the white community forces the bank to call the Logans' mortgage.
-David’s brother Hammer sells his new silver Packard to pay it off and avoid losing the family land.
+David's brother Hammer sells his new silver Packard to pay it off and avoid losing the family land.

-T.J. ends his friendship with Stacey and befriends Lillian Jean’s two racist older brothers, R.W. and Melvin.
-The Simms boys convince T.J. to help them rob Barnett's Mercantile, during which Jim Lee, the owner, is killed by R.W., and both he and Melvin set T.J. up to take the blame and beat him severely when he threatens to expose their crime.
+T.J. ends his friendship with Stacey and befriends Lillian Jean's two racist older brothers, R.W. and Melvin.
+The Simms boys convince T.J. to help them rob Barnett's Mercantile, during which Jim Lee, the owner, is killed by R.W.
+Both he and Melvin set T.J. up to take the blame and beat him severely when he threatens to expose their crime.

 The book ends with T.J. about to be lynched for the death of Barnett, when the cotton fields catch fire.
 The community bands together to stop the fire from spreading.
 Cassie realizes that her father set the fire to save T.J.
 Stacey asks what T.J.'s fate will be.
 David tells the children T.J. will likely be convicted of Barnett's murder and may be executed.
 Cassie, overwhelmed by the news, silently goes to bed.
 Although Cassie never liked T.J., she cries for him and the land.